ProTip/aws-elk-billing/README.md

 PS: remove the -d flag if you want to run as foreground process and get the running logs.

 This process wil take sometime (downloading indexing and everything) and after that you can see `kibana` at `localhost:5601`

+Make sure you change the time stamp from the upper-right corner of your kibana webapp to the time perioud you want to view the details.

 I have provided a Demo Dashboard along with some visualization.
 Check it out and use it as referenec to build your own dashboard and visualization according to your need.